 There are three types of rhinomanometry, anterior, posterior, and postnasal, used to make pre- and post-treatment assessments of medical or surgical therapy and other issues.
 It can evaluate symptoms of nasal obstruction and patients with sleep apnea as well as testing such as allergy.

 Acoustic rhinometry is a technique based on the analysis of sound waves that assesses the geometry of the nasal cavity and nasopharynx and measures the volume of the nasal passage.
 Optical rhinometry uses a detector and an emitter at opposite sides of the nose to recognize changes in nasal congestion.

-The TNAP™ procedure is designed to improve breathing through the nose.
+At LAENT in Los Angeles TNAP treatment is utilized to improve breathing through the nose.
 Many people suffer from nasal obstruction causing difficulty exercising, snoring, trouble falling asleep or staying asleep, sleep apnea, and a general frustration throughout the day.

 TNAP is also designed to help improve athletic performance and improve breathing exercises for things like meditation and yoga.
 By opening the nasal valve and stiffening the upper and lower lateral cartilages, TNAP allows better airflow through the nose.
 Straightening the septum and lateralizing the turbinates also allows improved airflow once air has passed through the internal nasal valve.

 In some patients, surgery may be necessary to improve nasal airflow.
 TNAP is not a replacement for surgery but it does give a distinct advantage in many ways.
 First, patients can have the procedure done in an hour without undergoing general anesthesia.
 Secondly, there is very little downtime (2-5 days).
 It is often less painful than surgery and carries less risk.
 TNAP is a minimally invasive procedure that can improve nasal airflow comparable to surgery.